ibmresilient/resilient-community-apps/fn_service_now/docs/install_guide/README.md

 ## Step 3: *Create an API Key on the SOAR Platform*
 > If not using API Key authentication, follow instructions in [Step 3.1](#step-31-only-if-not-using-api-key-create-a-user-on-the-soar-platform).
 * Get the SOAR Organization name you want to use this app with.
-In CP4S this is a UUID.
+This is the display name of the organization, except in CP4S versions `<1.10` where it is the UUID.
 * In the SOAR UI, navigate to **Administrator Settings** > **Users** > **API Keys**.
   * In CP4S, this is located under the **hamburger menu** on the left > **Application Settings** > **Case Management** > **Permissions and access** > **Users** > **API Keys**.
   * For CP4S you will also need to find the REST endpoint of your instance.
 This is usually `cases-rest.<cp4s_host_url>` but it can be customized.